aviharos/iotagent-http/README.md

 By default, the component uses port 8070 for communication.
 You can change this in [conf.py](app/conf.py).
 There is no configuration besides changing the port.

 ### Configuration - PLC
 You need to configure the PLC program to send the following data to the IoT agent using LHTTP\_Post.
-Please note that the following data is sent as raw data, and since string variables cannot contain more than 254 characters, the string must not exceed this length.
+Please note that the following data is sent as raw data, and since the PLC's string variables cannot contain more than 254 characters, the string must not exceed this length.
+If you use another IoT device where this constraint does not exist, you can send data longer than 254 characters.

 	{"url": "http://<orion-host>:<orion-port>/v2/entities",
 	"method": <HTTP method>,